What You Need To Know Before You Apply

 - Award distribution: Grants made payable only to educational institutions; approved online courses are eligible

 - Award Duration: One academic year or one vocational course length

 Where We Fund

-We currently only fund students from the 13 countries listed below.
+We currently only fund students from these countries.
 Please click on the name of your country to find information about who to contact if you have questions that aren’t answered on this site.

 Who We Fund